 Providing and performing such other assistance and services incidental to any of the foregoing or as may be requested by a Principal in writing from time to time to successfully accomplish the activities contemplated by this Agreement.

-EJC shall have no ability to veto or otherwise cancel any deal or potential deal between ECT and a third party.
+EJC shall have no ability to veto or otherwise cancel any deal or potential deal between ENA and a third party.

-All transactions in ECT’s name shall be open to review by ECT on a daily basis.
-ECT may confirm in writing, by telex, fax or e-mail, that EJC can be responsible for similar transactions to those executed on the previous day and may specify particular transactions that should be entered into for the purposes of hedging or taking a position.
+All transactions in ENA’s name shall be open to review by ENA on a daily basis.
+ENA may confirm in writing, by telex, fax or e-mail, that EJC can be responsible for similar transactions to those executed on the previous day and may specify particular transactions that should be entered into for the purposes of hedging or taking a position.